hyperledger-archives/sawtooth-core/source/tutorial.rst

 Clone Repositories
 ==================

-All four repositories (sawtooth-vagrant, sawtooth-core, sawtooth-validator, and sawtooth-mktplace) must be cloned into the same parent directory as follows:
+All five repositories (sawtooth-core, sawtooth-dev-tools, sawtooth-docs, sawtooth-mktplace, and sawtooth-validator) must be cloned into the same parent directory as follows:

 .. code-block:: console

   project/
     sawtooth-core/
     sawtooth-dev-tools/
+    sawtooth-docs/
     sawtooth-mktplace/
     sawtooth-validator/